quynquyn/lessons/_lessons/class1/lesson10.md

 {% include player2.html identifier="examples2" class=page.class lesson=page.lesson %}
 ## 2. Examples

+[comment]: <> "Angry at someone" although it's understandable, it should be "angry with someone"

 1. **Are you angry at me?**
 *Bạn đang giận tôi hả?*
 2. **Is the manager responsible for contacting customers?**